 The cool thing is that the Chromebook recognizes and works with external drives, so if you want to you can carry an external SSD with you.
 And when you connect using USB 3.0 (make sure you know which port on your Chromebook is the 3.0 port) you get data transfer at blazing speeds.
-Really any good SSD nowadays works with the Chromebook, so just pop over to Amazon and pick the one you like most.
+I wrote up an article to help you choose the best external drive for you.

 And there you go.
 These are some of the must have accessories that make your Chromebook come to life and have you rock yours like a pro.
 There are of course many more things that could go into your Chromebook ecosphere like the right cloud printer or a nice lap desk for comfortable computing on the couch or in your La-Z-boy recliner.

 Thank you for visiting ChromebookHQ, I hope you found this article helpful.
 If you have any questions, please leave a comment and I’ll make sure to answer you.